 Hello my friends!
-Matt and I are in California right now for the wedding of our friends Heather and Mike, and won’t be back until late tonight, so I’ve asked running coach Jason Fitzgerald of the website Strength Running (and co-author of my Nutrition for Runners program) to share a guest post today on how to fuel for a marathon or half marathon.
+Matt and I are in California right now for the wedding of our friends Heather and Mike, and won’t be back until late tonight, so I’ve asked running coach Jason Fitzgerald of the website Strength Running to share a guest post today on how to fuel for a marathon or half marathon.
 Given that the Rock ‘n’ Roll DC is coming up this weekend, I figured this timing was perfect!
 Take it away, Jason!

 How to Fuel for a Marathon or Half Marathon

 After nearly a year working together on our Nutrition for Runners program, I was excited when Anne asked me to write about fueling for the marathon and half marathon on her blog.

 I love this stuff – and it’s because I learned the hard way.
 Let me explain…

 My first marathon was New York City in 2008.
 And it was a disaster.